Using .Where()

 )

-The eta plot above shows that the Jet eta does not match using both methods.
-The plot makes it clear that the eta values are not getting trimmed when the .Where() is not called before the eta .Select().
+The eta plot above shows that the Jet eta values differ between the two methods.
+The eta values are not trimmed when Where() is not called before the eta Select().

-Skimming Events¶
+Skimming Events

-To skim events .Where() needs to be used on the event level of the query.
-This takes place before the first .Select().
-To demonstrate this this example builds a query where jets with pt > 30 GeV are selected from events where there is at least 1 jet of 100 GeV.
+Skimming events requires using Where() at the event level of the query, which takes place before the first Select().
+The example below builds a query that selects jets with pt > 30 GeV from events containing at least one jet of 100 GeV.

 query = FuncADLQueryPHYSLITE()